4ntm4n/ms-three/README.md

-> Notes - a study in JavaScript
+> Battle Ships - a study in Python
 >
 > By Anton Askling 2022